PalisadoesFoundation/talawa-api/INSTALLATION.md

 # Installation

-Talawa API can be setup to run via `Docker` or default node package manager `Npm`.
+Talawa API can be setup to run via `Docker` or node's default package manager `Npm`.

 ## Docker

+Follow these steps to get the api running using docker

 1. Install these dependencies if you don't already have them
    - [Docker](https://docs.docker.com/engine/install/)